 What does chocolate mean for you?

-The meaning of chocolate changes depending of were you are coming from.
+The meaning of chocolate changes depending on where you are coming from.
 Knowing the origin you should make a trip to that area to understand it and to get to know it.
 South America is full of chocolate, and of course for me, who was born there, it is very special.
 It brings to my mind many beautiful memories from my childhood.

 Why have you chosen this dessert?
 What is in your opinion so special about it?

-This dessert was created to provide a journey in your mouth – a journey through textures and flavors.
-It is kind of exotic and innocent and creates within myself a memory of my youth .
+This dessert was created to provide a journey in your mouth through textures and flavours.
+It is kind of exotic and innocent and creates within me a memory of my youth .

-Please describe your dessert – tell us please about the flavors, temperatures and textures.
+Please describe your dessert – tell us please about the flavours, temperatures and textures.

 What has inspired you to create it?
 How was it born?

-It’s a about working with the chocolate in different forms and creating different textures by keeping the characteristic flavors of each preparation, pairing it with the tonka bean and giving the freshness of the herbs (Burnet).
+It’s about working with the chocolate in different forms and creating different textures by keeping the characteristic flavours of each preparation, pairing it with the tonka bean and giving the freshness of the herbs (Burnet).

 Does it require any special technique?